During these dry months, many of us are wondering: natural creams or body oils. Which one is better? We asked a skincare expert for the answer!

-Taking care of your skin can involve all sorts of complex rituals, but the most basic might be the most important of all: moisturize it well.
-In fact, dermatologists will tell you this simple habit is super critical, especially during this time of the year when temperature variations (from dry cold air outdoors to overzealous heating indoors) can wreak havoc with your skin.
+Taking care of your skin can involve all sorts of complex rituals.
+But the most basic might be the most important of all: moisturise it well.
+In fact, dermatologists will tell you this simple habit is critical, especially during the time of the year when temperature variations (from dry cold air outdoors to overzealous heating indoors) can wreak havoc with your skin.

-I consulted UK consultant dermatologist Tee Wei Siah to create this article, and she confirms: ‘Skin becomes dry and cracks easily during winter, when there’s less moisture in the air.
+UK consultant dermatologist Tee Wei Siah confirms: ‘Skin becomes dry and cracks easily during winter, when there’s less moisture in the air.
 Therefore, it is not uncommon for skin problems such as eczema and psoriasis to flare up during the colder weather’.

-The beauty market certainly isn’t short of offers when it comes to moisturizers, but where to start?
-From body oils to creams and lotions, the overwhelming amount of choice and options can confuse even the savviest beauty shopper.
+The beauty market certainly isn’t short of offers when it comes to moisturisers.
+The overwhelming amount of choice and options can confuse even the savviest beauty shopper.

-Here are a few things about body lotions you should know:
+According to Dr Tee Wei Siah, here are a few things about natural body creams you should know:

 - All lotions are oil and water held together by an emulsifier (like in salad dressing, oil and water will separate without an emulsifier, which holds them suspended in each other).
 An emulsifier is usually a lab-manufactured chemical.
 Some newer ones are non-toxic and biodegradable, but some, including one called “emulsifying wax”, can cause skin irritation.

-- Most lotions are about 65% water.
+- Most body lotions are about 65% water.
 Because there is water in the product, it must be preserved, as bacteria and mould WILL grow in water over time without preservation.
-While preservatives in natural beauty products are improving (not many green brands use parabens anymore), no preservative system is without flaws, and some are highly allergenic.

-Now, let’s look at body oils.
+Now, let’s look at natural body oils.
 What makes them different from lotions?

 - Body oils are made of oils alone, without the water component.